-The Alaska State Archives (AS 40.21) is the repository for original territorial and state government records that document Alaska’s history.
-Its records date back to 1873, just after the U.S. purchased Alaska from Russia, and are as current as last year’s State Legislature.
+The Alaska State Archives (AS 40.21) is the repository for original territorial and state government records.
+The records date back to 1873, shortly after the U.S. purchased Alaska from Russia, and are as current as last year’s State Legislature.
 The records are in a variety of formats: paper, film, photographic, and electronic.
-Staff assist all state government offices with records and information management services.
-The agency is leading records digitization and other electronic records policies and initiatives for the state.
-The Alaska State Archives provides essential resources for legislative researchers, state agency personnel, and citizens.
+Staff assist state government offices with records and information management services.
+It is leading digitization and electronic records policies and initiatives for the state.
+The archives provide essential resources for legislative researchers, state agency personnel, and citizens.

-The Alaska Historic Preservation Act (AS 41.35), enacted in 1970, led to creation of the Alaska Office of History and Archaeology.
-It is mandated to carry out a variety of programs to save and know the state’s heritage.
-Programs include providing research services to state agencies, administering the federal historic preservation program in Alaska, providing technical assistance to communities and owners regarding historic properties, and maintaining an inventory of archaeological and historic sites frequently used by developers and land managers.
-The Alaska Historical Commission, supported by the office, has statutory responsibilities including serving as the designated review board for state geographic names and historic preservation programs.
+The Alaska Historic Preservation Act (AS 41.35), enacted in 1970, led to creation of the Alaska Office of History and Archaeology in the Department of Natural Resources.
+It is mandated to carry out programs to save and know the state’s heritage.
+Programs include administering the federal historic preservation program in Alaska, providing research services to state agencies, providing technical assistance to communities and owners regarding historic properties, reviewing projects for impacts to historic properties, and maintaining an inventory of archaeological and historic sites frequently used by developers and land managers.
+The Alaska Historical Commission, supported by the office, has statutory responsibilities including serving as the review board for state geographic names and historic preservation programs.